Shivxr/Shortest-Path/README.md

 ---

 ## **Description**
-This program demonstrates a greedy algorithm to find the shortest path from the top-left corner `(0, 0)` to a target cell `(4, 4)` in a 7x7 grid using **Manhattan distance**.
+This program demonstrates a greedy algorithm to find the shortest path from the top-left corner `(0, 0)` to a target cell `(t1,t2)` in a rxc grid using **Manhattan distance**.
 The grid is filled with sequential numbers for easier visualization of the path.
 The algorithm moves step-by-step either right or down, ensuring the shortest route is taken at every step.

 ---